 54. Incorporation of terms etc. of certain memoranda

-(1) In this section, “memorandum” means a document containing terms, conditions, covenants or other provisions purporting to affect any land under the operation of this Act.
+(1) In this section, memorandum means a document containing terms, conditions, covenants or other provisions purporting to affect any land under the operation of this Act.

 (2) Any person may, on payment of the prescribed fee, lodge with the Registrar a memorandum in an approved form.